Working in the Netherlands

 Work experience is highly regarded in the Netherlands.
 Well-developed structures are in place, particularly in the areas of IT, business and engineering.
-To find a placement, speculative applications are normal, but it is necessary to have a working knowledge of the language.
+You can use speculative applications to find a placement, but it is necessary to have a working knowledge of the language.

 The student/recent graduate-run international organisation AIESEC offers placements for business and economic students.

-IAESTE (The International Association for the Exchange of Students for Technical Experience) organises course-related work experience for engineering, science and technology students.
+IAESTE (The International Association for the Exchange of Students for Technical Experience) organises course-related work experience for science, engineering and technology students.

 If you want to teach in a Dutch school you may be required to speak Dutch, depending on the relevant school authorities.
 Learn Dutch provides distance learning courses at various levels.
 Information on working as a teacher in the Netherlands can be found on Educaide.Teaching information and jobs are also available at Teach Abroad Netherlands.

 There are a lot of opportunities for casual work in the Netherlands, especially temporary seasonal work in agriculture, horticulture and the hotel sector.
 Jobs are widely advertised in the media and with recruitment agencies.